HermanErKu/WebisteScreenshot-New/README.md

 # How it works
 This is how the program works

+The explanations are very bad, but there might come an explanation video

 ### [requirements.txt](https://github.com/HermanErKu/WebisteScreenshot-New/blob/main/requirements.txt)
 1. Shows all the python libraries you have to install PRO TIP : Save the file as ".bat" and double click to make it install for you